Hummingbird's Favorite Nectar Filled Plants

 Virginia Bluebells (Mertensia virginica)

 Virginia bluebells are attractive to hummingbirds despite being blue.
-The foliage is purple at first before turning bluish green to grayish green.
+The foliage is purple at first before turning bluish-green to grayish-green.
 The buds are pink and open to reveal blue flowers.
 Virginia bluebells are native to central Canada and the central and eastern United States.
 They like floodplain thickets and forests.
-Virginia bluebells attract bees and other pollinators in addition to hummingbirds.
-They are rabbit resistant.
+In addition to hummingbirds, they attract bees and other pollinators.
+They are also rabbit-resistant.

 Zone |